 A deck is built by you outside of combat from the tactical window using the "deck builder" option, if you have not built a deck then your cards have been randomly picked from the cards you own.
 A deck must contain 25 cards with only 5 of those allowed to be special cards, if your deck falls below the limit, again random cards will be picked to make up the difference.
 The deck building is discussed later in this article.

 Each turn 2 new cards are drawn from you deck and added to your hand, the hand are the cards listed on screen.
 Your hand can only hold a maximum of 5 cards however, so if your hand is full no further cards will be drawn.
-Each turn you can choose to play a card, discard it or simply keep it in your hand.
+Each turn you can choose to play or discard as many cards from your hand as you wish, or simply keep it them your hand.
 To do this click the card once to play it (a tick will appear), again to discard it (a trash can will appear) and one last time to clear an action and keep the card in your hand.

 With all cards they apply to yourself unless otherwise noted, since some cards can target friendlies, enemies or entire teams.